The Sale of Goods Act

 You may in some circumstances be able to get compensation for any additional losses incurred too.

 Join Which?
 Legal to get expert legal advice.
-That’s unlimited access to our lawyers for a whole year for just £58.
+That’s unlimited access to our lawyers and specialist advisors for a whole year for just £88.